appuchias/appuchias.github.io/content/posts/2023-11-21_MSI_Prestige.md

 ---
 title: MSI Prestige 14H B12U
-excerpt: A review based in a week of use
+description: A review based in around a month of use
 date: 2023-11-21
 categories:
     - Products